 Finally, while on the topic of applying mathematics to predicting elections, I can't pass up the opportunity to point you to what is surely the most cerebral political ad video in this year's campaign.
 It's titled "The Theorem".
 I point you to it with no intended or implied endorsement, etc. etc.

-Mathematician Keith Devlin (email: email@example.com) is the Executive Director of the Human-Sciences and Technologies Advanced Research Institute (H-STAR) at Stanford University and The Math Guy on NPR's Weekend Edition.
+Mathematician Keith Devlin (email: [email protected]stanford.edu) is the Executive Director of the Human-Sciences and Technologies Advanced Research Institute (H-STAR) at Stanford University and The Math Guy on NPR's Weekend Edition.